init-13/GitVS/from_remote.md

 > git pull

-I added this file to check lagging commit on local machine
+I added this file to check lagging commit on local machine.

+Yes the local VS code can detech if behind from repo after

+> git fetch

+> git status